 The fallout from Woods’ cheating scandal was so radioactive it poisoned his relationships on the golf course, too.
 Woods fired Williams in 2011, but the timing and reasoning behind the firing has been disputed.
 Neither party has revealed why exactly their relationship soured.

-The prevailing thought from fans was that Williams lost the job after the 2011 AT&T National, as CBS Sports details.
-But the final straw appears to be when Williams agreed to caddie for Adam Scott in that year’s US Open.
+The prevailing thought from fans was that Steve Williams lost his caddie job after the 2011 AT&T National, as CBS Sports details.
+But the final straw appears to be when Williams agreed to caddie for Adam Scott in that year’s U.S. Open.